Mobile is taking over desktop: number of mobile users and time spent on mobile are seeing constant growth.

 - What areas of your business need improvement?

-- How do you envision a mobile app impacting that problem?
+- How can a mobile app impact that problem?

 - What is the potential result?